deltasprey/Unity_RosBridge_TurtleSim_Demo/README.md

    - ```ifconfig``` (to get your ROS machine's IP address).
    - ```rosrun turtlesim turtlesim_node```
 4. In Unity, click the "Ros Connector" GameObject and change the Ros Bridge Server URL to ```ws://<ROS machine IP Address>:9090```
-5. Run the scene and use the arrow keys to make the Turtlebot move.
+5. Run the scene and use the arrow keys to make the Turtlebot move in both the simulator and the scene.
 6. (Optional) Open a third terminal window on your ROS machine and run ```rosrun rqt_graph rqt_graph``` to see the connection between ROS and Unity.